pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 ## I. Prologue (Strawberry's POV)

 The prologue opens with Strawberry introducing the reader to Strawberries Home—a sanctuary for gifted children.
 "How do you know if a child is gifted?" you might ask.
 "All children are gifted," Strawberry would insist.
-It's an orphanage that raises its children on four pillars: Science (abstraction), Art (restructuring), Love (reflection), and Revolution (acceptance).
+It's an orphanage that raises its children on four pillars: Science (abstraction), Art (restructuring), Love (reflection), and Politics (acceptance).
 There is only one rule at Strawberries Home: "Thou shalt not lie."
 Strawberry wears pink to visit her professor, now imprisoned.
 She smiles when she embarrassingly recalls the kiss.

 ---